-The defense held on four plays, and Notre Dame was off again, with Rice's newfound passing success and a 35-yard reverse touchdown run by Orange Bowl MVP Raghib "Rocket" Ismail the key to the second Irish score.
 The teams exchanged possessions before the Buffaloes finally got on the board.
 Hagan put forth a tremendous effort on a 39-yard touchdown run, but the point-after attempt hit the upright, putting the score at 14-6.
 Again the Buffalo defense came through, and the Irish had to give up the ball to the rejuvenated Colorado offense.
 The Irish defense came through again, holding Colorado on third-and-nine from the Notre Dame 44, setting the stage for a monumental Notre Dame drive of almost nine minutes.
 Seventeen plays and 82 yards later, Johnson scored from seven yards out, and the PAT gave the Irish the 21-6 cushion that was the final margin.
 Ismail, from the tailback spot, finished with 16 carries, 108 net yards, one touchdown and a long run of 35 yards, as well as the MVP trophy.
 "I felt Rocket had a fine game," Holtz said, but he refused to acknowledge a permanent move to the backfield for his lightning-quick flanker.
-"Rocket cannot take the pounding for a whole year, but we figured for one game he could."
+"Rocket cannot take the pounding for a whole year, but we figured for one game he

-Notre Dame stops Colorado at the goal line.
+The Observer/ E.G. Bailey Notre Dame stops Colorado at the goal line.